certik/theoretical-physics/src/math/other.rst

     \d f = \left.{\d\over\d\varepsilon}f({\bf x}+\varepsilon\d {\bf x})
             \right|_{\varepsilon=0}

-Only a regular derivative (defined in terms of a limit) is needed for this definition.
+Only a regular derivative (defined in the previous section) is needed for this definition.
 The definition of a partial derivative (and a gradient):

 .. math::